Zorrander/cogrob-tut-hri/docs/source/teaching.rst

 Subdivide the skill into steps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable collaboration between a human and the robot
+To enable collaboration between a human and the robot the robot needs to have a global understanding of the task and how to share it with another agent.
+To allow this, the user can split the skill into several logical steps.
+Each step can be composed of one or more tasks.